spotinst/help/src/docs/administration/api/aks-permissions-desc.md

   * (These permissions are required to attach AzureDisks to a virtual machine in a VMAS).

 * Microsoft.Compute/virtualMachineScaleSets/*
-  * (These permissions are required to find information for virtual machines in a virtual machine scale set, such as zones, fault domain, size, and data disks and operate them).
+  * (These permissions are required to find information for virtual machines in a virtual machine scales set, such as zones, fault domain, size, and data disks, and operate them).

 * Microsoft.Network/networkInterfaces/write
   * (These permissions are required to add a virtual machine in a VMAS to a load balancer backend address pool).